mishelashala/blog/007-value-objects-and-value-types.md

 Value Objects have some advantages, but they also have some downsides, fortunately there's another pattern that builds on top of the concepts that Value Objects introduce that not only removes their downsides, but also introduce some other benefits.

+But before talking about value objects we need to disscuss the problem they solve: primitive obsession.

 ## Primitive Obsession

 Let's take a look at a simple user type definition: